imroc/req/examples/upload/README.md

 # upload

-This is a upload exmaple for `req`
+This is a upload example for `req`

 ## How to Run